Argus WTI Houston price assessment

-Users of the ARGUS WTI Houston price assessment
+How is the Argus WTI Houston price assessment used?

 Anyone with exposure to light sweet crude from the US Gulf coast will find the Argus WTI Houston price assessment beneficial.
 Traders, risk managers, planners, analysts, finance officers, senior executives, national, independent and international oil companies, regulators, exchanges and government officials use the Argus WTI Houston price assessment.